Home Therapy to Keep Voice Healthy Before Performance

 There are also things you can do to keep your voice healthy.
 These are the things you routinely do as a matter of habit and not just before the performance.

-- 1Exercise discipline when using your voice.This can be done by knowing, learning and practicing proper singing techniques.
-Discipline means not abusing your voice, giving it much needed rest, especially before and after a performance, and avoiding alcohol and smoking that can damage vocal cords.Advertisement
+- 1This can be done by knowing, learning and practicing proper singing techniques.
+Discipline means not abusing your voice, giving it much needed rest, especially before and after a performance, and avoiding alcohol and smoking that can damage vocal cords.Exercise discipline when using your voice.Advertisement

-- 9Be aware when the environment is causing you to strain your voice.Take a rest whenever there is an opportunity.
+- 9Take a rest whenever there is an opportunity.
 If the venue is a bar or a party, shouting can take a toll on your throat.
-After-parties can also tempt you to stay up later than usual, aside from exposure to so many social stressors - smoking and alcohol.Advertisement
+After-parties can also tempt you to stay up later than usual, aside from exposure to so many social stressors - smoking and alcohol.Be aware when the environment is causing you to strain your voice.Advertisement

 Tips, Tricks & Warnings